Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 A PC is not a new judge.
 The PC does not replace the court.
 In most cases, the PC’s job is to help parents implement existing orders, reduce repeated disputes, and support a workable co-parenting system.

-For the broader context of custody and scheduling rules, start with our Utah child custody and parenting time guide.
-If parent coordination is coming up during a divorce, this is the bigger roadmap: Utah divorce process guide.
+For the broader context of custody and scheduling rules, start with Gibb Law’s Utah child custody and parenting time guide.
+If parent coordination is coming up during a divorce, the larger roadmap is the Utah divorce process guide.

-The short video below explains what a parenting coordinator is, what they do, and why a PC can be helpful in high-conflict co-parenting situations.
+This video explains what a parenting coordinator is, what they do, and why a PC can be helpful in high-conflict co-parenting situations.

 Parent coordination is often discussed alongside other dispute-resolution tools, like mediation.
-If you want a plain-English overview of how those processes differ, see our Utah mediation and arbitration guide.
+If you want a plain-English overview of how those processes differ, see Gibb Law’s Utah mediation and arbitration guide.

 How Utah Courts Frame a Parent Coordinator’s Role